 Second, you may want to pursue a Bachelor’s degree in Solar Energy.
 This is a four-year program that teaches you everything you need to know about installing solar panels.

 You are strongly encouraged to watch both videos about solar photovoltaic installers below, take good notes, and then visit the comments section below and share your thoughts and your knowledge on solar photovoltaic installers in the United States of America.

-Although installers typically need a high school diploma, some take courses at a technical school or community college.
-Installers typically receive on-the-job training lasting up to 1 year.
+Installer typically certificate need a high school diploma. and some take course at technical school or community collage and sometimes receive on the job training last up to 1 year.

 Employment PV installers is project to growth 51 percentage from2019 to 2029, it is much faster than other occupation.

 In my count the people is suffering. of shortage of electricity so Solar photovoltaic installer is good for Iraqi climate which arid and hot in mor season in year ، add to we have many young people unemployment with certificate for Technical of diploma for high School and community collage while that resource developments is richest wealth but prevent this project is corruption .